Component Ablation for Efficient Hybrid Language Model Architectures: Performance, Resilience, and Compression Implications: Results

 Figure~\ref{fig:layer_sweep} presents the accuracy drop from ablating a single component in a single layer, sweeping across all layers of both models.
-A clear positional gradient emerges: \textbf{early layers are disproportionately critical for both component types in both architectures}.

-For Qwen, layer~0 (a linear attention layer) shows the largest single-layer drop across both MMLU and ARC-Challenge.
-The attention layers at positions 3, 7, and 23 (the final attention layer) also show elevated importance, but with smaller magnitude.
+The main pattern is positional sensitivity: many of the largest drops are concentrated in early or mid-network components, while late components generally produce smaller average degradation.

+For Qwen, single-layer sensitivity is concentrated in a small subset of early and mid-depth layers.
+Attention layer~15 produces the largest average drop across MMLU and ARC-Challenge, followed by linear layer~0.
+Attention layers~7 and~3, as well as several early linear layers, also show elevated sensitivity.
+This indicates that the sequential hybrid architecture does not distribute importance uniformly across depth: a small number of linear and attention layers are disproportionately important under single-layer removal.

-For Falcon, the first SSM layer causes the largest degradation, and SSM ablations consistently show higher drops than attention ablations in early layers.
-In late layers, both components contribute minimally, with single-layer drops approaching zero.
-The detailed dual heatmap (Figure~\ref{fig:heatmap}) provides a per-benchmark view of this gradient across both architectures.
+For Falcon, the first SSM layer produces the largest single-layer degradation, and SSM ablations show a clearer early-layer sensitivity pattern than attention ablations.
+Attention ablations are more evenly distributed, with several mid-depth attention layers also showing measurable impact.
+Overall, Falcon's parallel hybrid design appears to distribute functional importance more broadly across components than Qwen's sequential design, although early SSM layers remain especially important.

+The detailed heatmap in Figure~\ref{fig:heatmap} provides a per-benchmark view of this layer-wise sensitivity across both architectures.

 \FloatBarrier